Virtual excitations and entanglement dynamics and polygamy in three ultra-strongly coupled systems: Abstract

 \section{Abstract}

-The Milburn dynamics of three ultra-strongly coupled oscillators are investigated.
-We look at the Milburn dynamics of virtual excitations and how they interact with pairwise entanglement.
+The Milburn dynamics of three non resonant ultra-strongly coupled oscillators are resolved by using symplectic geometry.
+We look at the Milburn dynamics of virtual excitations and how they affect the pairwise entanglement.
 It is found that the dynamics of excitations and entanglement experience similar profiles against time, physical parameters, and decoherence rate.
-As well, we show that the extinction of excitations entails separability.
+Furthermore, we show that the extinction of excitations entails separability, which demonstrates the hierarchy between entanglement and virtual excitations.
 Additionally, we analyze the effects of physical parameters on the redistribution of virtual excitations among the three bi-partitions.
 As a result, we show the violation of the monogamy of excitations as in quantum discord.
 This implies that excitations can be considered as signatures of quantum correlations beyond entanglement.
+Besides, we emphasize that our treatment can be used to model coupled quantum circuits in real situations (with decoherence).